-HIIT Cardio and Abs with Kayla is an 8-week training program including 2 foundation weeks.
+HIIT Cardio and Abs with Kayla is a 14-week training program including 2 foundation weeks.
 It takes the traditional Kayla workouts you love and turns them up to 11!
 It’s been designed to make you sweat and FEEL the burn!

 What is involved in HIIT Cardio and Abs with Kayla?

 In HIIT Cardio and Abs with Kayla, you will be provided with the following goals to work towards each week: